News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Types of plugins

-There are four different types of plugins you can write.
-Most of the job is understanding what kind of plugin you are going to need:
+There are different types of plugins you can write, and most of the job is understanding what kind of plugin you are going to need.
+They are:

 1. HTTP server plugins (or handler plugins): They belong to the router layer and let you do anything as soon as the request hits KrakenD.
 For example, you can modify the request before KrakenD starts processing it, block traffic, make validations, change the final response, connect to third-party services, databases, or anything else you imagine, scary or not.
 You can also stack several plugins at once.

-2. HTTP client plugins (or proxy client plugins): They belong to the proxy layer and let you change how KrakenD interacts (as a client) with a specific backend service.
+3. HTTP client plugins (or proxy client plugins): They belong to the proxy layer and let you change how KrakenD interacts (as a client) with a specific backend service.
 They are as powerful as server plugins, but their working influence is smaller.
-You can have one plugin for the connecting backend call.
+You can have one plugin for the connecting backend call, because client plugins are terminators.

-All types of plugins are marked with colored dots in the following diagram.
+All types of plugins are marked with colored pills in the following diagram.

 In a nutshell, the sequence of a request-response depicted in the graph of the plugins above is as follows:

 1. The end-user/server sends an HTTP request to KrakenD that is processed by the router pipe.
-One or more HTTP server (a.k.a http handler) plugins can be injected in this stage.
+One or more HTTP server plugins (a.k.a http handlers) can be injected in this stage.

 2. The router pipe transforms the HTTP request into one or several proxy requests -HTTP or not- through a handler function.
-The request modifier plugin can intercept this stage and make modifications.
+The request modifier plugin can intercept this stage and make modifications, before or after the split/aggregation.

 3. The proxy pipe fetches the data for all the requests through the selected transport layer.
 The HTTP client plugin modifies any interaction with the backend.